How Much Does a Website Cost?

 Option 2: Individually Priced Websites

 A more ambitious website project will have its own demands.
 Our flexible pricing policy ensures that you get all the features you want, without paying for features you don’t need.
 As a rough guide:

-- E–commerce shopping cart websites will normally cost from £1500.
-According to a survey by the software company Actinic in 2007, the average price of a fully–featured e–commerce website was around £3300, and that was more than a decade ago.
+- E–commerce shopping cart websites will normally cost a minimum of £2500.
+According to a survey by the software company Actinic back in 2007, the average price of a fully–featured e–commerce website was around £3300, and that was more than a decade ago.

 The cost of a website depends largely on the time taken to create it.
 The price of a professional, made–to–measure website will depend on:

 - The complexity of the website’s structure.